gesf/sapi-desktop/README.md

 #### Limitations

-Builds on other OS neglected.
+Builds on other OSs neglected.
 MacOS tested only.

 #### Notes

+You might need to do the pakcaging yourself.
-Do the packaging yourself if needed.
-A publish + signed version will be pushed soon on GitHub at least.
+A publish + signed version will be pushed soon on GitHub, at least.

 # <img src="https://simple-api.app/assets/sapi-dock.png" align="center">